 The A1 Steam Locomotive Trust has achieved what many considered unachievable, the construction of a 1940s design steam locomotive which is capable of operation (and has been accepted for use) on the railways of the 21stcentury.
 In doing this, the Trust has achieved something else, the support of a wide range of businesses, not just from the heritage railway sector but the modern railway and beyond, crossing the boundary into, for example, advanced engineering consultancy and financial solutions.

 We would like you to be part of our story and help the Trust continue its unique promotion of the UK’s industrial and commercial capabilities.
 Can your company help us?
-If the answer is yes, please contact Sophie James who is in charge of the Trust’s sponsorship and fundraising – firstname.lastname@example.org
+If the answer is yes, please contact Mark Allatt who is in charge of the Trust’s sponsorship and fundraising –

 Sponsors – background information

-William Cook Cast Products is the Trust’s Principal Sponsor and its Chairman, Andrew Cook, has personally supported the project for many years.
-With foundries in Sheffield and Leeds, the company has supplied the majority of the cast steel parts on the locomotive, including the distinctive – and extremely complicated to produce – 6’ 8” driving wheels.
-William Cook Cast Products has also sponsored the construction of Tornado’s tender, in the process providing all the cast steel parts for this too, including wheels and horn blocks.
+William Cook Cast Products is the Trust’s Principal Sponsor and its Chairman, Andrew Cook, has personally supported our projects for many years.
+With foundries in Sheffield and Leeds, the company supplied the majority of the cast steel parts on Tornado, including the distinctive – and extremely complicated to produce – 6’ 8” driving wheels.
+William Cook Cast Products also sponsored the construction of Tornado’s tender, in the process providing all the cast steel parts for this too, including wheels and horn blocks.
+The firm has also extensively supported the construction of No. 2007 Prince of Wales.

-AB Hoses – supplier of the specialist hoses used on Tornado and the locomotive’s tender and support coach.
+AB Hoses – supplier of the specialist hoses used on our locomotives, tenders and support coaches.

-Accucraft (UK) Ltd – Makers of model rolling stock and live steam locomotives in Gauge 1, supporting the 163 Club tender appeal.
+Accucraft (UK) Ltd – Makers of model rolling stock and live steam locomotives in Gauge 1, supported the 163 Club tender appeal.

 Charities Aid Foundation – ‘CAF’ provided the Trust with financial assistance at a critical period in the construction phase of the project and continues to offer advice on the Trust’s strategic goals for the future.

-Craftmaster Paints – has sponsored two of Tornado’s guises to date: LNER Apple Green and BR Brunswick Green.
-The company has worked closely with Tornado’s engineering team to ensure an accurate reproduction of these classic railway colours.
+Craftmaster Paints – has sponsored both Tornado and Prince of Wales.
+The company worked closely with Tornado’s engineering team to ensure an accurate reproduction of these classic railway colours.

 Darlington Borough Council – a long standing supporter of the Trust and provider of the Trust’s home base at Hopetown Lane, Darlington.
-The Council has also been instrumental in helping the Trust obtain regional funding to renovate the Locomotive Works as well as contributing towards to upkeep of the building.
+The Council has also been instrumental in helping the Trust obtain regional funding to renovate the Locomotive Works as well as contributing towards to upkeep of the building and is supporting the new locomotive works adjacent to North Road Station.

 Footplate Equipment Limited – has supplied numerous essential operational items, including shovels and oil cans, for Tornado since the locomotive entered service in 2008.
 Perhaps the most interesting items supplied by the company are the seemingly antique oil lamps which, on closer inspection, you will see house Tornado’s state-of-the-art LED head lights.